stevegt/librabinpoly/README.md

 (Please send me pull requests for any corrections or additional information anyone wants to add here.
-I want to set the record straight, but also think that understanding the history helps with understanding the code.)
+I want to set the record straight, and also think that understanding the history helps with understanding the code.)

 It all started with Michael O. Rabin's 1981 paper "Fingerprinting by